Bard Polypropylene Hernia Mesh Lawsuits

 In an MDL, lawsuits that are based on similar facts and arguments are consolidated to be tried before a single federal court judge.
 This process helps to streamline litigation, minimize costs, and encourage consistent pretrial rulings.
 Unlike a class action lawsuit, each plaintiff in an MDL reserves the right to have his or her case litigated in court.

 In August 2018, 122 Bard hernia mesh lawsuits were merged into multidistrict litigation (MDL) in the Southern District of Ohio.
-The court is also considering another 69 cases may qualify to join the MDL.
+As of December 2020, there were 10,136 pending actions in this MDL.

 The plaintiffs in the Bard Polypropylene hernia mesh MDL claim that several of the company’s mesh devices are defective and unreasonably unsafe.
 Bard devices central to this MDL include the: